President and Chief Executive Officer

 Pete Weber began his tenure with Gordon Hospital in May 2009.
-Prior to joining Gordon, he served for 11 years as president and CEO at Texas Health Huguley in Burleson, Texas, which is also an Adventist Health System facility.
+Prior to joining Gordon, he served for 11 years as president and chief executive officer (CEO) at Texas Health Huguley in Burleson, Texas, which is also an Adventist Health System facility.
 In addition to his role at Huguley, Weber served as chairman of the board for Central Texas Medical Center and Metroplex Hospital in Killeen, which are all members of the Adventist Health System Southwest Region for which Weber served as president/CEO.

 Weber began his career at Texas Health Huguley in 1978 as an orderly, and his responsibilities increased with his education and experience.
 In his years at Huguley, he served as a registered nurse, director of special services, vice president of ancillary and support services, senior vice president and chief clinical officer, and until recently, president and CEO of the hospital.
 Prior to this position, he served as president/CEO of Central Texas Medical Center in San Marcos from 1995 to 1997.